 With NaaS, companies don’t have to lay out capital to buy network hardware.
 Instead of investing in the large one-time cost of purchasing on-premise hardware, the network is managed in the cloud as a pay-as-you-go or subscription service, which is booked as an operational expense.

-When using NaaS, organizations remove the responsibility and hassle of monitoring and updating hardware and applications.
+When using NaaS, organizations remove the responsibility and hassle of monitoring and updating hardware and applications from engineers.

 Instead, the provider absorbs that responsibility, monitoring and quickly pushing out the latest security and operational upgrades to make sure the network is operating as safely and efficiently as possible at all times.

 NaaS is scalable.
 In other words, rather than having to upgrade physical hardware (i.e. replacing a server), NaaS makes it easy to increase or decrease the amount of network capacity to reflect the demands of your business.